 Step 1: Determine Eligibility

-The first step is to determine if your family member is eligible for a visa.
+The first step is determining if your family member is eligible for a visa.
 To do this, they must meet the requirements of the Immigration and Nationality Act (INA).
-This includes having a valid passport, not having any criminal convictions, and being able to demonstrate that they will return to their home country after their visit.
+This includes having a valid passport, no criminal convictions, and demonstrating that they will return to their home country after their visit.

 Step 2: Gather Required Documents

 The next step is to gather the required documents for the visa application.
 This includes a valid passport, proof of financial support, and evidence of ties to their home country.
-Depending on the type of visa they are applying for, additional documents may be required.
+Additional documents may be required depending on the type of visa they are applying for.

 Step 3: Complete the Application

 Once all the required documents have been gathered, your family member can complete the visa application.
 This includes filling out the form, providing biographical information, and answering questions about their travel plans.

 Documents required to be furnished by visa applicants for a B2 visa to the U.S

 - Evidence of financial resources

 - Letters explaining your purpose for visiting the US